-Principle Applied How Applied 1.
-Purpose and leadership: An effective board promotes the purpose of an organisation, and ensure that its values, strategy and culture align with that purpose Yes The Society's rolling 5-year Strategic Plan sets out the purpose, future focus and direction of the Society.
+Principle Applied How Applied Purpose and leadership: An effective board promotes the purpose of an organisation, and ensure that its values, strategy and culture align with that purpose Yes The Society's rolling 3-year Strategic Plan sets out the purpose, future focus and direction of the Society.
 It was actively reviewed and managed by the Board of Management ("Board") and the Senior Management Team.
 Progress was shared with employees, through team meetings, and with members through these Financial Statements.
-The Society's culture was implemented internally and externally through its defined Values, adopted by the Board and all of its employees.
-The Board and employees agreed a new Purpose Statement and Values in 2021 which are noted in these Financial Statements.
+The Society's culture was implemented internally and externally through its defined Values, adopted by the Board and all its employees.
+The Purpose Statement and Values are noted in these Financial Statements.
 Behaviours were also defined, aligned, and measured for Non-executive Board members and employees as part of the annual appraisal process.
 The Governance Framework is the Society's implementation and control structure.
 2. Board composition: Effective board composition requires an effective chair and balance of skills, backgrounds, experience and knowledge, with individual directors having sufficient capacity to make a valuable contribution.
 The size of a board should be guided by the scale and complexity of the organisation.
 Yes The Society had a Board of Management ("Board") comprising of a Chair, five Non-executive Board members and the Chief Executive on an ex officio basis.
 This number was considered appropriate for the size of the Society.
 Board and Committee purpose was clearly defined with respective Terms of References.
 Each member of the Board brought their own experience and specialism which also added value to the support they could offer on operational matters.
 Board diversity was achieved, and maintained, as part of the Board Succession Plan.
-The Board membership was refreshed in 2021 and early 2022, which increases its independence, as recorded in these Financial Statements.
+The Board membership was refreshed in early 2022, which increased its independence, as recorded in these Financial Statements.
 The Society Chair also changed from April 2022.
-A Board Diversity Policy had been developed and was an element within the Non-executive Board member recruitment.
+A Board Diversity Policy was an element within the Non-executive Board member recruitment.
 Individual performance and skills were evaluated through an annual appraisal process.
-The Board implemented an external Board Effectiveness Review in 2021 and the results will be received and reviewed in early 2022.
+The Board implemented an external Board Effectiveness Review in 2021 and the results were considered and acted upon in 2022.